asefahmed500/Cally-IO/src/README.md

 ### 3. Environment Variables

 Create a `.env` file in the root of your project and add the necessary environment variables.
 See `documentation.txt` for a complete list of required variables and their descriptions.
+Crucially, you must set `NEXT_PUBLIC_BASE_URL` to your public-facing URL for Twilio webhooks to work.

 ### 4. Appwrite Setup